 Hawthorn opened its middle school in August 2015 with 6th and 7th grade classes.
 The school expanded into high school, to include grades 6-12.

-Hawthorn is affiliated with the Young Women’s Leadership Network, which supports all-girls public schools in New York City and six affiliate schools in California, Maryland, Missouri, New York and North Carolina.
+Hawthorn is affiliated with the Student Leadership Network, which supports all-girls public schools in New York City and affiliate schools in California, Maryland, Missouri, New York and North Carolina.